coopscoop/capstone-project/backend/README.md

 In [`Capstone.API/Controllers`](https://github.com/Steve-at-Mohawk-College/capstone-project-coopscoop/tree/main/backend/Capstone.API/Controllers)

 The controller is where the API endpoints are defined.
 It's responsible for handling the incoming requests and passing them to the service to be handled.

+### User Authentication
+There's two types of users, regular users and admin users.
+Admin users have access to the admin-only endpoints in addition to the regular endpoints, likewise regular users have access to the public endpoints.

+To handle user authentication, I'm using JWT tokens, which are generated and validated by [`Capstone.Application/Services/JwtTokenService`](https://github.com/Steve-at-Mohawk-College/capstone-project-coopscoop/blob/main/backend/Capstone.Application/Services/JwtTokenService.cs).
+These are passed to the user in the `Authorization` header, and upon any request to an API endpoint with the `Authorize` attribute, the JWT token is validated and the request is allowed to proceed.

+Because JWT is stateless, the token is stored in the browser's local storage, swagger tends to break when an endpoint is protected by an `Authorize` attribute.
+This makes testing the API endpoints a bit tricky, so I've added a control panel that can be found at `/control-panel` to test the API endpoints once you've logged in.
+Annoyingly this requires the front/backend to both be running, but it's testing front to back so it's not a huge deal.

+If for whatever reason you want to test the API endpoints without logging in, simply comment out the `Authorize` attribute on the controllers and endpoints you want to test, reload the server, and you should be able to access them without being logged in.

 ## Resources I've used/found useful
 ### Structure